 Using the “Comments” tab for the project you can see other users’ questions and comments and leave one of your own.
 You can also click the “Contact Project Manager” link and that will automatically direct your comment/question to the project creator.

-All comments are public and it is not real time, live chat.
-If you need that, use IRC and select the #hot channel.
+All comments are public and it is not live chat.
+Use the Slack option above if you need immediate attention.

 Editing hints and tips

 By now you have a good understanding of what the Tasking Manager is, and some of the various functions it supports.
 Unlike normal editing, this tool is often used for time critical projects with many participants - this may be a little bit different to what you are used to.